Market Recap: June 29, 2026, The Day in Numbers

 GROUP BY et_time

-ORDER BY et_time2.3 billion shares in the opening half hour, a 0.77 billion trough at 13:30, and the day's biggest bucket — 2.39 billion — in the closing half hour, the stretch where closing auctions and index-tracking flows traditionally concentrate.
-What sits underneath the minute bars — the busiest single minutes, the largest prints, odd lots, the quote stream — is in the microstructure deep dive.
+ORDER BY et_time2.3 billion shares in the opening half hour, a 0.77 billion trough at 13:30, and the biggest bucket, 2.39 billion, in the closing half hour, where closing auctions and index-tracking flows concentrate.

 The options tape